tjw218/pmp-wordpress/README.md

 By default, the plugin periodically checks for updates to all content that you import from PMP.
 Any updates to stories in the PMP will automatically update the corresponding posts on your site.
 Typically this is useful, but if you've edited the post for your site you might want to disable PMP updates.

-You can disable automatic updates to each post via the "PMP: Document information" meta box on the post edit page:
+You can disable automatic updates to each post via the **PMP: Document information** meta box on the post edit page:

 ![PMP plugin settings for subscribing to post updates](/assets/img/post-pmp-subscribe-settings.png)